-There is flashy about it, this is genuine local food at its best, which can be seen by the numbers that kept coming.
+It is nothing flashy about it, this is genuine local food at its best, which can be seen by the numbers that kept coming.
 The food is fabulous and so is the price, at only 16JD including my soft drink and a Turkish coffee, all with a great view if you manage an outdoor table or window seat.
 Sitting on the balcony might be just too hot during a summer day but it is very nice after sunset.
 You can feel the buzz of the street while enjoying your dinner.

 This was my best meal in Jordan!